 Much of MEPs' work means being away from home and their home country.
 Therefore, a number of allowances are available to cover the costs involved.

 Members are often required to travel within and outside the Member State in which they were elected, both in the performance of their official duties and for other purposes (for example, to attend a conference or take part in a working visit).
 For activities outside their own country, MEPs may be reimbursed for their travel, accommodation and related expenses up to a maximum annual amount of €4.503 .
 For activities within their Member State of election, only travel expenses are reimbursed, up to a maximum annual amount determined on a country-by-country basis.

 Parliament pays a flat-rate allowance of €323 to cover accommodation and related costs for each day that MEPs are present in Brussels or Strasbourg on official business, provided that they sign a register to attest their presence.
 The allowance covers hotel bills, meals and all other expenses involved.
 The allowance is reduced by half, if MEPs miss more than half the roll-call votes on days when plenary votes are held, even if they have been present and signed the attendance register.

-This flat-rate allowance is intended to cover the cost of activities in the constituencies mainly, such as office rent and management costs, telephone and subscriptions, representation activities, computers and telephones, the organisation of conferences and exhibitions.
+This flat-rate allowance is intended to cover expenses resulting from Members’ parliamentary activities, such as office rent and management costs, telephone and subscriptions, representation activities, computers and telephones, the organisation of conferences and exhibitions.
 The allowance is halved for Members who, without due justification, do not attend half the number of plenary sittings in one parliamentary year (September to August).